iconnewmedia-de/moodle-local_thi_learning_companions/README.md

 In addition, they can interact with each Learning Nugget (Moodle activity) via a comment block.

-The three plugins that make up Learning Companions are: local/learningcompanions - this plugin does most of the work.
-It provides the group chats and group searches, mentor chats and searches, and adding the comment blocks to the Learning Nuggets. block/learningcompanions_mygroups - this is a block plugin that is used for navigation and to jump from any Moodle page to the group and mentor searches and chats. tool/learningcompanions - this plugin provides administration functionality that allows users with higher rights (admins/managers) to delete reported posts and manage all groups.
+The three plugins that make up Learning Companions are: local_thi_learning_companions - this plugin does most of the work.
+It provides the group chats and group searches, mentor chats and searches, and adding the comment blocks to the Learning Nuggets. block_thi_learning_companions_mygroups - this is a block plugin that is used for navigation and to jump from any Moodle page to the group and mentor searches and chats. tool_thi_learning_companions - this plugin provides administration functionality that allows users with higher rights (admins/managers) to delete reported posts and manage all groups.

 ##### Quick start